Introduction

 Introduction to Chelsea and Westminster Hospital NHS Foundation Trust

-Chelsea and Westminster Hospital NHS Foundation Trust is one of the top-ranked and top-performing trusts in the UK, working over two main hospital sites—Chelsea and Westminster Hospital and West Middlesex University Hospital, and across 12 community-based clinics in North West London.
-It prides itself on delivering outstanding care to a community of more than 1.5m people.
+Chelsea and Westminster Hospital NHS Foundation Trust is one of the top-ranked and top-performing trusts in the UK, operating over two main hospital sites—Chelsea and Westminster Hospital and West Middlesex University Hospital—and across 12 community-based clinics in North West London.
+It prides itself on delivering outstanding care to a community of more than 1.5 million people

-The Trust runs the second-largest maternity service in England, delivering more than 11,000 babies every year.
-Specialist care includes our world-renowned burns service and award-winning sexual health services.
+The Trust runs the second-largest maternity service in England, delivering 10,500 babies annually.
+Specialist care includes our world-renowned burns service and award-winning sexual health services

 The last few years have been among the most challenging that the Trust has faced.
 The COVID-19 pandemic—a health crisis like no one has seen before—placed unprecedented challenges and incredible pressures on the Trust and other NHS services across the country.